-Pre-matching is mandatory and carried out between the counterparties via telephone, file exchange, and the Thailand Securities Depository (TSD) system.
+Pre-matching is mandatory and carried out between the counterparties via telephone, file exchange, and the Thailand Securities Depository (TSD)'s Post Trade Integration (PTI) system.
 The following fields are mandatory for pre-matching:

 In order to avoid failed trades, buying investors are required to fund their account or to send a notice of receipt to the custodian by SD-1.
 Overdrawn positions are not allowed.

 Securities movements, processing and recording take place through the TSD Post Trade Integration (PTI) System.
 Shares are transferred between depository members on a net basis by internal transfer between the members’ accounts.
 Cash payment is done on a net basis via BAHTNET, an electronic fund transfer system.

 A true delivery versus payment as per the G30 recommendations does not currently exist in the Thai market.

 Custodian checks on funding or pre-advice of incoming funds from customers and checks whether there are sufficient securities from customers.